kimtth/tora-auto-ui-opencv/README.md

 # TORA (Tigre / Tiger)
 Most of the UI Automation framework still has detected the object by DOM object or WinAPI.
-This small project is for looking into technical feasibility pf object detection by image.
+This small project is for looking into technical feasibility of object detection by image.
 If you have an interest in a similar approach, you might have heard the framework called Sikuli, written by Java.

 The aim of this code fully implements by python.